-Humans speak through languages and things speak through designs.
-It seems today that nobody claims to speak a foreign language they haven’t studied but everybody thinks they know design.
+As humans, we speak through languages, while things or inanimate objects speak through designs.
+It seems today that nobody claims to speak a foreign language they haven’t studied, but everybody thinks they know design.

-A quick image search on google of “design”, will probably get you these results: explosions of paint, illegible typography and patterns of many colors, images that poorly represent what design is.
+If you do an image search on google of “design”, will probably get you these results: explosions of paint, illegible typography, patterns of many colours, and images that poorly represent what design is.

-Design can influence the experience a user has with all of a company’s touchpoints.
+Design is so powerful that it can influence the experience a user has with all of a company’s touchpoints.
 Ultimately, all these touchpoints and product experiences culminate in the overarching perception of a company’s brand — and design impacts all of this.

 Design can influence the experience a user has with all of a company’s touchpoints.

-Much more than just the way something looks, design is a plan in and of itself.
-Arriving at the right design for the right company at the right time involves intensive research that gets to the heart of how a brand needs to engage with its market.
-In our experience, uncovering the ideal design strategy for a company begins by understanding the deeper roots of a business, its founding vision, core beliefs, user personas, differentiating factors, company goals and problems solved, to name just a few.
+Beyond just the way something looks, design is a plan in and of itself.
+Creating a good design for the right company at the right time involves thorough research that gets to the core of how a brand needs to engage with its market.
+In our experience, uncovering the ideal design strategy for a company begins by understanding the deeper roots of a business, it’s core beliefs, founding vision, differentiating factors, user personas, and company goals to name a few.

-Whether by an outside agency or in-house design or marketing team, the process must involve defining the communication challenge and developing solutions around it.
-For example, the question can be asked: why do customers use our product or service?
-Answers to this simple question can reveal the core reasons why users are drawn to a brand, which can then translate into a sales-boosting campaign.
+Whether by a marketing team, an in-house design or an outside agency, the process must involve defining the communication challenges and developing solutions around it.
+For instance, the question can be asked: why do customers use our services or buy our products?
+Answers to this simple question can help reveal the fundamental reason(s) why users are drawn to your brand, which can then translate into a sales-boosting campaign.

-Considering design as an integral part of the success of a business requires more than just curating creative assets.
-Successful design begins with an overall strategy that communicates messaging and usability to customers and the brand’s community.
+Considering design as a fundamental part of the success of business needs more than just curating creative assets.
+Successful design begins with an overall strategy that communicates messaging and usability to the users and the brand’s community.
 This integration of all aspects of a company’s DNA makes better design an investment that will deliver sustainable results.

 The Consequence Of Bad Design